 Sanchez also attributes MCC’s free tutoring, clubs, and student support with helping her to have a successful semester.

 “It’s very clear that MCC’s primary goal is to help every student succeed.
-The staff are very friendly and willing to answer questions.
-Coming from undocumented parents, being a first-generation Latina, and being the first in my family to pursue a professional career, I know MCC is dedicated to providing continuing education to anyone who seeks it.
+The staff is very friendly and willing to answer questions.
+Coming from undocumented parents, being a first-generation Latine, and being the first in my family to pursue a professional career, I know MCC is dedicated to providing continuing education to anyone who seeks it.
 Knowing their commitment to special groups and populations gives me a sense of comfort.
 I’m proud to say I attend McHenry County College.”

 Sanchez was also recently elected Student Trustee for the 2021-2022 school year.
 The Student Trustee position, which is voted on by students, attends MCC Board meetings to promote the welfare of students, protect student rights, and represent the opinions of students wherever possible.